 Buyers from the USA and Germany emerge as top players in CEE’s M&A market

-The USA and Germany combined accounted for over 1/4 of all the M&A deals taking place between 2003 to 2022 in Central and Eastern Europe.
+The USA and Germany combined accounted for over 1/5 of all the cross border M&A deals taking place between 2003 to 2023 in Central and Eastern Europe.
 Buyers from these two countries were particularly interested in the software, industrials, financials, automotive, and retail industries.
 The appeal of cost-cutting opportunities is a driving force behind the USA and Western European-based buyers’ strategic decision to expand in CEE.
-As shown in more detail later in this report, the average salary in most Western European countries in 2021 was at least three times higher than the CEE average.
+As shown in more detail later in this report, the average hourly labor cost in most Western European countries in 2023 was at least two times higher than the CEE average.

 Substantial strategic investments and vibrant private equity scene